boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 term8 100
 ```

 So when you search for a term such as "dog" all you need do is hash that term, and fetch that row.
-So assuming it hashed to the 5th bit we would know that row 5 would be the one to look at and that only the first document potentially contains dog.
+So assuming it hashed to the 5th bit we would know that row 5 would be the one to look at and that document1 potentially contains dog.
 Two or more terms is just as easy.
 Assuming you have "cat dog" where cat hashs to term 2, you get those rows,

 ```
 101
 100
 ```

 Then & them together, which leaves only document 1 which looks like it has both cat and dog.
-This works out to be an amazing saving in the amount of memory you need to read (assuming you account for how CPU's and RAM work).
+This works out to be an amazing saving in the amount of memory you need to read.
+Of course you need to keep in mind cache lines and how memory is fetched for the CPU.
+Short note is to keep it to multiples of 64 bits for the CPU and 512 bits for RAM.
+It's actually more involved then that, but this simplification works well enough.

 Now the above confused me for a while.
-In your normal view the row is constrained by the size of your bloom filter, and the number of documents is unbound.
-Which of course if flipped means you have these huge million long rows to worry about.
+In your normal view the row is constrained by the size of your bloom filter, so its fixed to 1500 bits or something.
+But the number of documents is unbound.
+So if flipped means you have these huge million long rows to worry about.
 The trick is to restrict the number of documents per "block".
 If you restrict it to say 64 documents you all of a sudden can store everything using 64 bit integers in a list of whatever works out to be the best size for your bloom filter.
+It also means that the row is only 64 bits long and is far more manageable.

 The above sounds like a bloody good idea.
 We also have an idea about how optimal this can be based on the talk from [Dan Luu](https://www.youtube.com/watch?v=80LKF2qph6I).
 Where the above with the other tweaks gives about ~3900 QPS from a single server with 10 million documents.
-He mentions being close to that as well.
+He mentions being close to that as well on their production system.
+3900 QPS means about 0.2 milliseconds to process a query.
+Keep in mind that bitfunnel also uses higher rank rows to improve performance.

+Considering I am storing 20x the documents, am working in a far slower language compared to C++ id be happy if I can get down to 10 ms for each query, which seems doable for the main query.